 - h) All pupils in the Fourth Form have lessons in art, drama and music as part of the 'Creative Carousel' on Tuesday afternoons.
 They are encouraged to engage with the creative and aesthetic aspects of these disciplines.
 Some pupils choose to continue with these disciplines to (I)GCSE.
 For those who do not there are many opportunities for engagement with this area of the School, including the study of literature, the House art competition, frequent theatrical productions, and in music a range of ensembles, orchestras and bands and individual lessons. - i) All pupils in the Fourth Form study Philosophy, Ethics and Theology, such that they develop historical and contemporary human and social education and further promote spiritual, moral, social and cultural development.
-The School does not provide a parental opt-out for this subject in the Fourth Form as set out in Section 71 of the Schools Standards and Framework Act 1998 as amended. - j) Pupils in the Fourth Form study the 'Enquiry Series' on Wednesday afternoons.
-This is designed as a co-curricular course that engages pupils' critical thinking, requiring them to deconstruct conspiracy theories, identify fake news and analyse the art of rhetoric in written and spoken communication. - k) Every pupil is expected to do work outside the classroom in all subjects.
+The School does not provide a parental opt-out for this subject in the Fourth Form as set out in Section 71 of the Schools Standards and Framework Act 1998 as amended. - j) Every pupil is expected to do work outside the classroom in all subjects.
 This work, known as banco, is designed to build upon learning in the classroom, to promote deeper knowledge and to challenge and stretch pupils.